MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ---
 # Troubleshooting access and session controls

-This article provides a list of common access and session control issues as experienced by [admins](#issues-experienced-by-admins) and [end users](#issues-experienced-by-end-users).
-Admins can use the recommendations in this guide to investigate and resolve issues.
+This article provides admins with guidance on how to investigate and resolve common access and session control issues as experienced by [admins](#issues-experienced-by-admins) and [end users](#issues-experienced-by-end-users).

 Before you proceed, make sure your environment meets the following minimum general requirements for access and session controls.